CKalitin/ckalitin.github.io/_posts/2025-09-13-root-cause-analysis.md

 Heres an Elon example of instantly making a technical decision, what you can do when you have good technical intuition.
 Also get the Elon quote of having to make decisions, even if 2"% are wrong and undone later, if no decisions are made we die. https://x.com/yrouel86/status/1967887843113799969?s=46

+Always be taking in new context.
+Use this to update your world model, then use your world model.
+This adds an important delay from acqusition of new information to new action, which is always present.
+When responding to new situation youre using priors and heuristics anyway, let these new situations update your world model as well.